ibc-oarc/wlc/index.md

 ---
 <style>h2 {text-align: left;}</style>

 <span style="font-size:1.3rem;">The <a href="https://ibc.oarc.science">Institute for Biblical Content</a> maintains and makes available online a number of multilingual resources and tools aimed at helping researchers who work with biblical text.
-All this resources are inter-linked.</span>
+All these resources are interlinked.</span>

 ### Analytical biblical Hebrew lexicons